Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/extole-event-streaming.md

 3. Toggle Status to **Enabled**.
 4. In **REST API Key**, paste your Extole access token.
 5. Toggle the Send events filter to select the events to send.
 You can send all events, but Amplitude recommends choosing the most important ones.
+6. Choose your user identifier to map to other properties from Amplitude to Extole.
 6. Use the Event Properties filter to select which event properties you want to send.
 7. When finished, save the destination.

-After you've saved the destination, click the **Mappings** tab to choose your user identifier to map to other properties from Amplitude to Extole.

 ## Use cases